jundalisay/superb/content/en/maharlika/laws/pandemic.md

 8. Repealing Clause

 Any law, presidential decree  or issuance, executive order, letter of instruction, administrative order, rule or regulation  contrary to or inconsistent with, the provisions of this Act, are hereby modified, repealed, or amended accordingly.

-Section 9.
-Ufecectivity Clause. -
+9. Ufecectivity Clause.

-This Act  shall take  effect fifteen (15) days after its publication in at least two (2) newspapers of general circulation
+This Act shall take  effect 15 days after its publication in at least 2 newspapers of general circulation